vuejs/vue-test-utils/docs/en/guides/common-tips.md

 })
 ```

-You can also update the props of an already-mounted component with the `wrapper.setProps` method.
+You can also update the props of an already-mounted component with the `wrapper.setProps({})` method.

 *For a full list of options, please see the [mount options section](./api/options.md) of the docs.*